GlareDB/glaredb.github.io/introduction/key-concepts-in-glaredb.md

 ## Native Data Storage

-In addition to reading files and external data sources, GlareDB has native storage.
-Tables can be created and data can be inserted, updated, and deleted as needed.
+In addition to reading files and external data sources, GlareDB has its own (native) storage.
+You can create tables, and then insert, update, and delete data as needed, as in

 ```sql
 CREATE TABLE my_table (